Catherine Diep, Simeon Monov, Peter Tan | Updated December 10, 2018 - Published November 30, 2017

 make -j<number of cpu threads for parallel compiling>

 Now we can install Magma, the install prefix can be changed if needed.
 The

 default prefix is /usr/local/magma.
 Modify OPENBLASDIR and CUDADIR if

 Make sure that Magma was installed correctly by checking for libmagma.a,

 When compiling or using PyTorch, make sure the Magma library is listed under in

 the LD_LIBRARY_PATH environment variable:

 Install Ninja dev libraries.
-Ninja is alternative build system than make.
-It is
+Ninja is alternative build system instead of make.

-needed for the PyTorch cpp extensions unit tests to work and also needed when
+It is needed for the PyTorch cpp extensions and unit tests to work and also

-developing PyTorch for dynamic rebuild of the C++ code.
+needed when developing PyTorch for dynamic rebuild of the C/C++ code.